 A new community warning system is being instituted by the Streamwood Park District for lightning prediction.
 The lightning prediction system will be activated when weather conditions are most likely to produce lightning strikes.
 These sirens have a distinctly different tone than the outdoor emergency system.
 When activated, the siren will give three 15 second horn blasts.
 If you hear these sirens, you are encouraged to go indoors until an “all-clear" siren is activated, which is a series of three 5 second blasts.
 This system has been newly installed at Park Place.
 The Park District plans to test the system every Tuesday.

 For more information on the outdoor emergency warning system, call the Police Department at (630) 736-3700.
 For more information on the lightning prediction system, call the Park District at (630) 372-PARK.

 The Bureau of Fire Prevention is charged with the responsibility of fire and life safety management for all of the occupancies within the Village.
 This is accomplished through regular safety inspections performed by certified fire inspectors.
 Over 700 inspections are performed annually in an effort to provide residents, employees and visitors the safest environment possible in which to live, work or shop.

 A very important aspect of the Department is continuing employee education.
-Each year, our employees log more than 6,200 hours of professional training to enhance their skills.
+Each year, our employees log more than 15,232 hours of professional training to enhance their skills.
 Because of the broad array of services offered, firefighters attend regular training sessions to maintain their skill levels and learn new methods and procedures.
-Some examples of these courses include vehicle extrication, apparatus engineering, high angle rescue and, of course, firefighting and EMS.
+Some examples of these courses include vehicle extrication, apparatus engineering, high angle rescue and, of course, firefighting and Emergency Medical Services.
 Every employee within the organization participates in ongoing training to provide the community with the highest-level possible of professional services.